anproulx/Proulx-Andr-anne-QLSC612/practical/README.md

 # Andréanne Proulx, practical assignment

-#This practical assignment folder contains 3 files

--Data to import in the Jupyter Notebook "brainsize_csv" -Code to run the analysis "myanalysis.ipynb" -Requirements : packages and versions to install -README file
+Run the code in the jupyter notebook named "myanalysis.ipynb" changing the $PATH to the folder containing the "brainsize.csv" file.
+Check the requeriments for packages and versions to install before running the analysis.